🍃 Return to Vitality: Explore 4 Consecutive Sessions, Receive Your 5th as a Gift ~ Ends April 30th, 2026 🍃

 🌿 Creating treatment plans on how to reduce pain and discomfort between sessions

-An example of a clinical approach is when you may have a compressed nerve in your arm due to repetitive strain or direct trauma.
-This may cause related problems such as reduced sensory and motor function further down the nerve pathway.
+For example, an individual develops a compressed nerve in the arm due to repetitive strain or direct trauma that may cause related problems such as reduced sensory and motor function further down the nerve pathway.
 By applying knowledge of the musculoskeletal and nervous systems of the body, a Clinical Massage Therapist could help target the root cause of injury through testing and palpation.
-They could then use advanced techniques to alleviate the symptoms and help reduce or eliminate the root cause of obstruction.
+Advanced techniques may then be applied to alleviate symptoms while reducing or eliminating the underlying cause of the obstruction.

-Another example may be a postural related problem; the most typical being from sitting at a desk for long periods of time.
-This may lead to neck pain, where a forward rotation of the shoulders would typically change the balance of muscle length in different areas of the body.
-A clinical approach may be to address these muscles differently to reduce pain and rebalance tension in the body, re-educating the position of the shoulders.
-Another focus would be to attend to the areas of most pain and discomfort for the client.
+Another example is posture-related problems, typically associated with prolonged desk work.
+This may lead to neck pain, as forward shoulder rotation can disrupt the normal balance of muscle length throughout the body.
+A clinical approach may involve addressing these muscles differently to reduce pain and rebalance tension within the body, while re-educating shoulder positioning.
+Another focus would be to treat the areas of greatest pain and discomfort for the client.

-In both examples, it is important to get to the root cause of the problem, and reduce and/or resolve the problem over a series of consecutive treatments.
-The time it takes to resolve a problem will very much depend on the health history of the client, the nature of the condition or injury and the client's lifestyle.
-It may also depend on what the client is experiencing at the time and wanting from each treatment.
-Above all, every treatment should always attend to the needs of the client in respect to their current physical, mental and emotional state and stage of healing.
+In both examples, it is important to identify the root cause of the issue and work to reduce and/or resolve it over a series of consecutive treatments.
+The time required for resolution will depend on the client’s health history, the nature of the condition or injury, and their lifestyle.
+It may also vary according to what the client is experiencing at the time and what they hope to gain from each treatment.
+Above all, each treatment should prioritise the client’s needs, taking into account their current physical, mental, and emotional state, as well as their stage of healing.

-It is important to remember, all types of massage have therapeutic value and regular massage can make a huge difference to your physical, mental and emotional wellbeing.
-There does not need to be a pre-existing condition in order to receive a treatment and treatments can still continue and are beneficial even after a condition has been addressed.
+It is important to remember, all types of massage have therapeutic value and regular massage can make a significant difference to your physical, mental and emotional wellbeing.
+A pre-existing condition does not need to be present in order to receive treatment, and sessions can continue to be beneficial as preventative or maintenance care even after a condition has been addressed.

-Whether your reasons for booking a massage are preventative, regular maintenance or managing an existing acute or chronic health condition or injury, experience the difference a Clinical Massage with Sacred Tree Wellness can make in your life.
+Whether your reason for booking a massage is preventative care, stress reduction, relaxation, regular maintenance or managing an existing acute or chronic health condition or injury, discover the difference a targeted, professional massage can make to your quality of life.